 Changing gameplay Modes

 The gameplay modes are selected through the main menu of the game.
 The two modes are New Game (start story mode) and Free Mode (select particular stages).
 In Free Mode, another menu will appear to select the desired level to be played.
 See diagram below for the current iteration of the menu.
 There will not be a way to change gameplay modes while in a particular mode.
-The player has the option to pause, exit to main menu and then select another gameplay mode.
+The player has the option to pause, exit to the main menu and then select another gameplay mode.